15 Gorgeous Luxury Hotels in Sri Lanka: Check In, Bliss Out!

 Rooms

-Each chalet also comes with two bicycles so you can cycle to breakfast or around the property.
-Or you can phone reception for a golf buggy ride to the restaurant or reception.
+Each chalet also includes two free bikes for exploring the property, or you can request a golf buggy ride to the restaurant or reception.

 Room tips